-Operating Management System
+Operational Excellence Management System

-Pembina is committed to operational excellence and one of the ways in which the Company delivers this is through its Operating Management System ("OMS").
-Pembina's OMS provides a consistent framework for the design, development, and implementation of a comprehensive suite of policies, programs, procedures, standards and tools that guide, govern and drive operating activities.
-The Pembina OMS also supports cyclical planning, implementation, review, and adjustment of operational activities.
-Pembina's OMS is designed to anticipate, prevent, manage and mitigate conditions that may adversely affect the safety and security of Pembina's employees, the public, the environment, and the Company's infrastructure assets while complying with government regulations.
-The Company's OMS aligns Pembina with industry best practices and standards.
+Pembina is committed to operational excellence, which means placing the highest value on the health and safety of our workforce, the protection of our assets and the environment.
+One of the ways in which the Company delivers this is through its Operational Excellence Management System ("OEMS").
+Pembina's OEMS provides a consistent framework for the design, development, and implementation of a comprehensive suite of policies, programs, procedures, standards and tools that guide, govern and drive operating activities.
+The Pembina OEMS also supports cyclical planning, implementation, review, and adjustment of operational activities.
+Pembina's OEMS is designed to anticipate, prevent, manage and mitigate conditions that may adversely affect the safety and security of Pembina's employees, the public, the environment, and the Company's infrastructure assets while complying with government regulations.
+The Company's OEMS aligns Pembina with industry best practices and standards.

-As outlined below, Pembina's OMS is comprised of a number of individual programs intended to drive safety, reliability, efficiency, cost-effectiveness and the continuous improvement of the Company's operational performance.
+As outlined below, Pembina's OEMS includes a number of individual programs intended to drive safety, reliability, efficiency, cost-effectiveness and the continuous improvement of the Company's operational performance.
 Pembina's Quality Assurance Program includes certain processes to systematically and independently verify that these individual programs are established and are working effectively, while also promoting continuous improvement through the identification of opportunities to implement and communicate lessons learned throughout all levels of the organization.

-Operational improvements, findings and industry changes are assessed, risked and prioritized, with corrective and preventative actions identified and implemented.
+Operational improvements, findings and industry changes are assessed, risked and prioritized, with corrective and preventative actions identified and implemented using the Plan-Do-Check-Act cycle.
 These actions are underpinned by goals and objectives with delivery monitored against targets through assurance and management reviews.
-OMS is maturing over time through regularly scheduled OMS working group activities and oversight by the OMS Steering Committee.
-By implementing OMS in support of a strong safety culture, Pembina's projects are designed, constructed, operated and decommissioned or abandoned in a manner that considers the safety and security of the public, Pembina personnel and physical assets, and the protection of property and the environment.
-Each of the OMS programs is described more fully in the sections below.
+OEMS is maturing over time through regularly scheduled OEMS Governance Committee meetings.
+By implementing OEMS in support of a strong safety culture, Pembina's projects are designed, constructed, operated and decommissioned or abandoned in a manner that considers the safety and security of the public, Pembina personnel and physical assets, and the protection of property and the environment.
+Each of the OEMS programs is described more fully in the sections below.